ht2/gpt_content_indexing/readme.md

 - [x] Create script to take input question from user and return a useful answer!
   - Search indexed content using question's embedding and select most similar content
   - Apply it as context back to GPT3 (davinci?) alongside original question to attempt to answer from knowledge base
-- [ ] Create a Slack bot that can take a question, feed it to the script and return the answer
+- [x] Create a Slack bot that can take a question, feed it to the script and return the answer
+  - [ ] Rewrite the Slack bot to a more modern protocol (e.g websocket)
+  - [ ] Provide an endpoint version for AWS Lambda/API Gateway
+- [ ] Utilise a Vector Database

 #### Stretch goals